How To Visit The Temple Of Poseidon At Cape Sounion, Athens

 Once you have arrived at the parking area, make sure you park the car safely.
 There are some toilets here if you need them, and note that there aren’t any inside the ancient site.
 There’s also a cafe where you can have a coffee or drink.

-You will then need to enter the site, pick up your ticket, and go up the hill to get to the imposing temple.
-The path is not flat, but it’s not as steep as the path leading up to the Acropolis Hill.
+You will then go up the hill to get to the imposing temple.
+The path is not flat, but it’s not too steep – nothing like the path leading up to the Acropolis Hill.

 The temple is built on the highest point of the hill.
 Out of the 34 original marble columns, 15 are still standing.
 Some people might spot the name “Byron”, which is carved on one of the columns, a sign that Lord Byron was here.